Let’s Get (Quantum) Physical

 On my last evening, I was at a party in the room of a couple I know (in real life).
 Theirs was larger than most and had a long terrace.
 I was able to clearly see all the details– the furnishings, the guests, the layout, the view.

 Suddenly, an ex-lover of mine showed up uninvited.
 He was someone I hadn’t seen in a long time and who I’d long written off (someone I’d loved in real life).
 My first thought was, “What is he doing here?
 I don’t want to see him.
-I am leaving here tomorrow, and leaving him in my past.”
+I am leaving here, and leaving him in my past.”
 But he pulled me out onto the balcony for a serious conversation.
-I resisted at first, but we ended up speaking at length, with great intimacy, holding and touching each other, I’d been sure that I had no feelings for him anymore, but there we were, talking nose to nose with love and familiarity, the fire kindled anew.
+I resisted at first, but ended up speaking at length, with great intimacy, holding and touching each other, I’d been sure that I had no feelings for him anymore, but there we were, talking nose to nose with love and familiarity, the fire kindled anew.
 All the old emotions came rushing back.
 The sense of intimacy was emotionally powerful and very real.

 Then, like fast-forwarding a film, it’s ten years into the future and I’m looking back on my life.
 I never did go home the next day, but rather stayed and married him.
 We had two children together.
 (There were no other details.)